 Margarita Solis-Deal has served as director of Dominican Center at Marywood since May 2015.
 She is daily inspired by the Dominican Sisters ~ Grand Rapids and is blessed by the village that contributes to advancing the mission of Dominican Center.
 She remains spiritually hopeful and is grounded in her belief in a loving God that surpasses all understanding.

-One of my spiritual inspirations is Jean Donovan; one of the four churchwomen murdered by the Salvadoran military in 1980 during that country’s vicious civil war.
+One of Margarita's spiritual inspirations is Jean Donovan, one of the four churchwomen murdered by the Salvadoran military in 1980 during that country’s vicious civil war.
 Her short-lived life was guided by a calling she felt a strong need to answer.
-Her zeal for the people she met in El Salvador and her commitment as a lay woman to join the Cleveland Diocese mission team, inspired me when I heard of her story as a 20-year old.
-Being from northern Ohio, her story moved quickly through the Cleveland Diocese.
-Her story in Ana Carrigan's book, Salvador Witness: The Life And Calling of Jean Donovan, continues to inspire me today.
+Her zeal for the people she met in El Salvador and her commitment as a laywoman to join the Cleveland Diocese mission team, inspired Margarita when she heard of Jean's story as a 20-year old.
+Being from northern Ohio, Jean Donovan's story moved quickly through the Cleveland Diocese.
+Her story in Ana Carrigan's book, Salvador Witness: The Life And Calling of Jean Donovan continues to inspire Margarita today.

-Journeying and caring for her mother while Alzheimer's slowly overshadowed her mind and memories; yet, could never take her spirit.
+Journeying and caring for her mother while Alzheimer's slowly overshadowed her mother's mind and memories - yet, could never take her spirit.

-Early morning prayers, morning coffee, photographing beauty, immersion experiences into diverse cultures, walks that feel like workouts and just being with Darryl Deal.
+Early morning prayers, morning coffee, photographing beauty, immersion experiences into diverse cultures, walks that feel like workouts. and just being with her husband, Darryl Deal.